GluuFederation/docs-ce-prod/3.1.0/source/installation-guide/cluster.md

 Aug 23 22:40:29 dc4 slapd[79544]: syncrepl_message_to_op: rid=001 be_modify
 ```

-### 7. **If you have your own load balancer, you are done here.** If not, let's configure our NGINX server for oxTrust and oxAuth web failover.
+### 7. **If you have your own load balancer these NGINX configuration files are merely a guide for how to interact with the Gluu server.** Let's configure our NGINX server for oxTrust and oxAuth web failover.

 - We need the httpd.crt and httpd.key certs from one of the Gluu servers.